-NURS-B 244 Comprehensive Health Assesment
+NURS-B 222 Comprehensive Health Assessment and Practicum (5 cr.)

-(2 cr.)
 This course focuses on helping students acquire skills to conduct a comprehensive health assessment, including the physical, psychological, social, functional, and environmental aspects of health.
 The process of data collection, interpretation, documentation, and dissemination of assessment data will be addressed.
-(C: NURS-B 245).
+Students will have the opportunity to use techniques of interview, observation, percussion, palpation, inspection, and auscultation in assessing clients across the life span in simulated and actual environments.